putaojuice/tp/docs/UserGuide.md

 ### Feature 5
 #### Feature - List all tasks: `viewt`

 View all the tasks currently in the task list.
 Allows the user to copy the data easily.
+Future versions of this program will update the UI to display all tasks.

 Format: `viewt`